T-Tek/doctor_appointment_ui/README.md

 # doctor_appointment_ui
-booking an appointment with a doctor made easy
+booking an appointment with a doctor made easy.